Hiking in El Chalten: Everything You Need to Know

 Rent a Car

-We rented a car for our 10-days in El Calafate (we were visiting in the height of the pandemic and wanted our space).
+We rented a car for our 10-days in El Calafate because we were visiting in the height of the pandemic and wanted our space.

-Despite Patagonia’s high rental car costs I am so glad we had our own car!
-We were able to see a lot more than we would have otherwise.
-If it’s in your budget, I recommend it.
-(If it isn’t in your budget, don’t worry, you’ll be fine without it).
+Despite Patagonia’s high rental car costs I am so glad we had our own car, especially with a little one.
+If it’s in your budget, I would say it’s helpful but not a must.

-It gives you so much freedom to explore outside of town in Lago del Desierto and the surroundings of El Calafate.
+It gives you freedom to explore outside of town in Lago del Desierto and the surroundings of El Calafate.

 Check Rental Car Rates & Availability Here.